awwright/http-progress/draft-wright-http-patch-byterange.md

 ## message/byterange media type

-The `message/byterange` media type patches the defined byte range to some specified contents.
-It is similar to the `multipart/byteranges` media type, except it omits the multipart separator, and so only allows a single range to be specified.
+The "message/byterange" media type patches the defined byte range to some specified contents.
+It is similar to the "multipart/byteranges" media type, except it omits the multipart separator, and so only allows a single range to be specified.

 It follows the syntax of HTTP message headers and body.
 It MUST include the Content-Range header field.
 If the message length is known by the sender, it SHOULD contain the Content-Length header field.
 Unknown or nonapplicable header fields MUST be ignored.

-`field-line` and `message-body` are specified in [RFC9112].
+The field-line and message-body productions are specified in [RFC9112].

 ~~~ abnf
 byterange-document = *( field-line CRLF )